-If you've been diagnosed with keratoconus, our Maple Ridge eye doctors understand your challenge and are here to help you see clearly and comfortably.
+If you've been diagnosed with keratoconus, our Maple Ridge optometrists understand your challenge and are here to help you see clearly and comfortably.

 Below are some of the most commonly asked questions to help you gain a better understanding of what keratoconus is and how it can be treated.